yuki-koyama/tinycolormap/README.md

 # tinycolormap
-A tiny header-only library for color maps written in C++11
+A header-only, single-file library for colormaps written in C++11

 ## Dependencies